Criminal Legal Aid

 If your case is sent forward to a higher court for hearing (for example the Circuit Court), your solicitor (if one was assigned to you in the District Court) will apply to the Circuit Court for legal aid on your behalf.

-The Attorney General’s Scheme is a non-statutory scheme which cover the fees payable to a solicitor and barrister representing a person in certain criminal matter where that person cannot afford to pay the fees themselves.
-The scheme is administered by the Department of Justice and Equality.
+The Legal Aid - Custody Issues Scheme (formerly known as the Attorney General’s Scheme) is a non-statutory scheme which covers the fees for a solicitor and barrister to represent a person in certain criminal matters where that person cannot afford to pay the fees themselves.
+The scheme is administered by the Legal Aid Board.

 The scheme applies to the following matters.

-Legal Aid is available under the scheme whenever the applicant's means are not sufficient to obtain the appropriate and necessary legal representation and the court in question considers it necessary and proper that a solicitor and barrister should be assigned to that person to make submissions on behalf of that person in their application to the court.
+Legal Aid is available under the scheme whenever the applicant's means are not enough to get the appropriate and necessary legal representation and the court considers it necessary and proper that a solicitor and barrister are assigned to make submissions on behalf of that person in their application to the court.

-To apply for funding under the scheme, you personally, or through your legal representative, must make an application to the court for a recommendation for funding under the scheme at the start of proceedings.
-Further information on the scheme is available on the Attorney General’s website attorneygeneral.ie.
+To apply for funding under the scheme, you or your legal representative, must apply to the court at the start of proceedings.
+Further information on the scheme is available on the Legal Aid Board’s website.

-The Department of Justice and Equality operates the Criminal Assets Bureau (CAB) Ad-Hoc Legal Aid Scheme which provides legal aid to people who are defendants in any court proceedings brought by the Criminal Assets Bureau, including court proceedings under the Proceeds of Crime Act 1996, Revenue Acts or Social Welfare Acts.
+The Legal Aid Board also operates the Criminal Assets Bureau (CAB) Ad-Hoc Legal Aid Scheme which provides legal aid to people who are defendants in any court proceedings brought by the Criminal Assets Bureau, including court proceedings under the Proceeds of Crime Act 1996, Revenue Acts or Social Welfare Acts.

 The scheme also includes: